A warm feeling for you

 Landlords

-At Warm Homes Suffolk we are working to make properties across the county as energy efficient as possible.
-By using government funding to implement energy saving measures to inefficient properties with low energy ratings and no mains gas central heating, we can keep Suffolk residents warm and reduce our carbon footprint on the way to Net Zero.
+By using government funding to implement energy saving measures to inefficient properties with low energy ratings, we can keep Suffolk residents warm and healthy, and reduce our carbon footprint on the way to Net Zero.

 Check your Eligibility

-- It has an EPC rating of D, E, F or G.
+• The rental property has an EPC rating of D, E, F or G.

 A man fitting Solar photovoltaic panels to a roof